rwieruch/blog_robinwieruch_content/blog/react-libraries/index.md

 # Design Prototyping for React

 If you are coming from a UI/UX background, you may want to use a tool for fast prototyping for new React components, layouts, or UI/UX concepts.
 I used [Sketch](https://www.sketch.com) in the past, but switched to [Figma](https://www.figma.com/) recently.
 Even though I like both, I don't regret using Figma now.
 Another popular tool is [Framer](https://www.framer.com).
+Often a tool like [Excalidraw](https://excalidraw.com/) may be sufficient though.

 # Writing Documentation with React